Generic Name: onabotulinumtoxinA

 Botox Cosmetic was negative in a battery of in vitro (microbial reverse mutation assay, mammalian cell mutation assay, and chromosomal aberration assay) and in vivo (micronucleus assay) genetic toxicologic assays.

 In fertility studies of Botox Cosmetic (4, 8, or 16 Units/kg) in which either male or female rats were injected intramuscularly prior to mating and on the day of mating (3 doses, 2 weeks apart for males, 2 doses, 2 weeks apart for females) to untreated animals, reduced fertility was observed in males at the intermediate and high doses and in females at the high dose.
-The no-effect doses for reproductive toxicity (4 Units/kg in males, 8 Units/kg in females) are approximately 5-10 times the average high human dose for glabellar lines and lateral canthal lines of 44 Units on a body weight basis (Units/kg).
+The no-effect doses for reproductive toxicity (4 Units/kg in males, 8 Units/kg in females) are approximately 4-8 times the average high human dose for glabellar lines, lateral canthal lines, and forehead lines of 64 Units on a body weight basis (Units/kg).

-Two phase 3 randomized, multi-center, double-blind, placebo-controlled trials of identical design were conducted to evaluate Botox Cosmetic for use in the temporary improvement of the appearance of moderate to severe glabellar facial lines.
-The trials enrolled healthy adults (ages 18 to 75) with glabellar lines of at least moderate severity at maximum frown.
+Two randomized, multi-center, double-blind, placebo-controlled studies of identical design were conducted to evaluate Botox Cosmetic for use in the temporary improvement of the appearance of moderate to severe glabellar facial lines.
+The studies enrolled healthy adults (ages 18 to 75) with glabellar lines of at least moderate severity at maximum frown.
 Subjects were excluded if they had ptosis, deep dermal scarring, or an inability to substantially lessen glabellar lines even by physically spreading them apart.
-Subjects received a single treatment with Botox Cosmetic (N=405, combined trials) or placebo (N=132, combined trials).
+Subjects received a single treatment with Botox Cosmetic (N=405, combined studies) or placebo (N=132, combined studies).
 Injection volume was 0.1 mL/injection site, for a dose/injection site in the active treatment groups of 4 Units.
 Subjects were injected intramuscularly in five sites, 1 in the procerus muscle and 2 in each corrugator supercilii muscle, for a total dose in the active treatment groups of 20 Units.

 The co-primary efficacy endpoints were the investigator’s rating of glabellar line severity at maximum frown and the subject’s global assessment of change in appearance of glabellar lines, both at Day 30 post-injection.
 For the investigator rating, using a 4-point grading scale (0=none, 3=severe) a responder was defined as having a severity grade of 0 or 1.
 For the subject’s global assessment of change, the ratings were from +4 (complete improvement) to -4 (very marked worsening).
 A responder was defined as having a grade of at least +2 (moderate improvement).
 After completion of the randomized studies, subjects were offered participation in an open label, repeat treatment study to assess the safety of repeated treatment sessions.

-In these trials, the severity of glabellar lines was reduced for up to 120 days in the Botox Cosmetic group compared to the placebo group as measured both by investigator rating of glabellar line severity at maximum frown (Table 4), and by subject's global assessment of change in appearance of glabellar lines (Table 5).
+In these studies, the severity of glabellar lines was reduced for up to 120 days in the BOTOX Cosmetic group compared to the placebo group as measured both by investigator rating of glabellar line severity at maximum frown (Table 5), and by subject’s global assessment of change in appearance of glabellar lines (Table 6).

 a 95% confidence intervals are shown in parenthesis